 BREAKING NEWS!
 Starting in Fall 2018, the Department will be offering a new degree program: a B.S. in Health Administration.

 The Department of Health Promotion is an integral part of EIU.
-We embody the mission of the University: our focus is on our students.
-Our faculty has over 200 years of combined experience, and we are dedicated to preparing out students for a variety of challenging and rewarding professions in the areas of Community Health Education, Emergency Management and Disaster Preparedness, and Health Administration.
+We embody the mission of the University: we are ALL IN for our students.
+Our faculty has over 200 years of combined experience, and we are dedicated to preparing our students for a variety of challenging and rewarding professions in the areas of Community Health Education, Emergency Management and Disaster Preparedness, and Health Administration.

 Our online Master's degree in Health Promotion and Leadership is almost two years old and is already experiencing significant growth and high demand.
 We are currently exploring ways to expand our offerings to cohorts on-site at health care facilities and also to on-campus students who need face-to-face delivery rather than online courses.

 In addition to a strong student focus in the classroom, our faculty are actively involved in research, publishing and presenting at regional and national conferences -- as well as finding ways to engage our students in research.
 Every year, our students present original research at local, regional, and national conferences, mentored by our faculty.
 Each spring, we take a team of students to the Society for Public Health Education (SOPHE) conference to compete in the National Undergraduate Case Study Competition.